- J.D., University of Texas School of Law, 2007, with Honors, Order of the Coif

 Prior to law school Mr. Aurentz worked at Exxon Mobil Corporation as a production gas plants project engineer.
 While in law school, Mr. Aurentz was an associate editor of the Texas Intellectual Property Law Journal.
 He also earned the Dean’s Achievement Award in Patent Law and the Dean’s Achievement Award in Creditor’s Rights and Consumer Bankruptcy.

 - Summit 6, LLC v.
 Samsung.
-Part of trial team that obtained a jury verdict against Samsung for their infringement of Summit 6's digital media patents.
+Part of the trial team that obtained a jury verdict against Samsung for their infringement of Summit 6's digital media patents.
+The judgment was affirmed by the Federal Circuit.

 - Deere & Co. v.
-Bush Hog, Inc. Represents the Alamo Group Inc. and Bush Hog, Inc in ongoing patent case related to rotary cutters.
+Bush Hog, Inc. Part of the trial team that secured a take-nothing judgment on behalf of the Alamo Group Inc. and Bush Hog, Inc in a patent case related to rotary cutters.

 - IN RE: Oil Spill by the Oil Rig Deepwater Horizon.
-Part of team that represents Halliburton in the litigation in the Eastern District of Louisiana related to the Deepwater Horizon blowout.
+Part of the team that represented Halliburton in the litigation in the Eastern District of Louisiana related to the Deepwater Horizon blowout.

 - MCR Oil Tools LLC v.
 Halliburton Energy Services, Inc. Represented Halliburton in a state court suit alleging breach of contract and breach of confidentiality agreement.

 - Weatherford International v.
 Halliburton.
-Represents Halliburton in a suit in which Weatherford alleges infringement of patents covering method of forming composite parts for use in downhole tools, such as frac plugs, bridge plugs, and packers.
+Represented Halliburton in a suit in which Weatherford alleged infringement of patents covering method of forming composite parts for use in downhole tools, such as frac plugs, bridge plugs, and packers.

 - Leon Stambler v.
 Amazon, et al. Part of the team defending American Airlines against patent infringement claims filed by Mr. Stambler based on two patents related to internet security.